Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 RESEARCH MILESTONE ACHIEVED

-This discovery represented the culmination of six years of systematic research and solved the central mystery that launched the project: the identity and relationship of "Thornton Hamall" in the 1880 census.
+This discovery represented the culmination of six years of systematic research and solved the central mystery that launched the project: the identity and relationship of "Hammil, Thornton" in the 1880 census.
 The reciprocal baptism sponsorship documents represent the genealogical "smoking gun" that transformed hypothesis into proven fact under BCG standards.

 2024